facebookfacebooktwitter

 Chicago Marathon Series: Recheck the sweat

-Recheck your sweat rate to fine-tune your hydration and fueling plan
+Fine-tune your hydration and fueling plan

 1. Start with an easy short run about 60 minutes in length.
 Check your weight, preferably in the buff, before and after training.
 Every one pound of weight loss is 16 ounces of sweat that was lost during that run.